nemanjam/nextjs-prisma-boilerplate/docs/tests.md

 - both database and node.js containers
 - same env for integration api test and cypress e2e
-- derrived from prod, no edit, no install packages, frontend prod build
+- derived from prod, no edit, no install packages, frontend prod build
 - both Dockerfile.test (from dev, simple enough) and docker-compose.test.yml (from prod) in pair
 - Docker only for local test run, in GA it runs directly in os
 - dont drop database, create and destroy container